Cybersecurity

 Framework Objectives

-• Establish secure baseline configurations for IT systems and applications
+Establish consistent, best-practice configurations for diverse IT systems and applications

 Common Framework Mappings